 If you think there’s a touch of magic about Bruges, wait until you see it at the Kerstmarkt.
 This already spectacular city is further enhanced with lights, the smell of roasting chestnuts, hot chocolate, warme wijn and the chatter of excited visitors and locals alike.
 Running from late November to early January each year, the Kerstmarkt has stalls in Markt and an ice rink – seemingly a feature of Belgian Christmas markets – on Simon Stevinplein.
 The most Scrooge-like among us would struggle not to get the Christmas feeling here.

 If you’ve enjoyed Bruges, then why not travel further afield in Belgium?
-We persuaded travel writers to share the very best of Belgium, and I’ve taken a look at Belgium’s cites from the water.
-There’s a handy guide to taking the train in Belgium here.
+We persuaded travel writers to share the very best of Belgium, and I’ve taken a look at a host of day trips from Brussels.
+It’s not far to explore Grand Place in Brussels, the sheer magnificence of which is hard to surpass.
+And for a convivial day of gently Belgian pleasures, you could find plenty of things to do in Leuven, including visiting the town hall, the wonderful university library and the beguinage.

 If you enjoyed this, why not pin it for later!